Table of Contents

 Instructions

-• In a medium bowl, mix 2 cups of flour, baking powder, and salt.
-Add melted butter and warm water and mix with your hands until combined.
+• In a medium bowl, mix flour, baking powder, and salt.
+Add melted butter and water and mix with your hands until combined.
 Add more flour if needed 1 tablespoon at a time, but the dough should be a little sticky.
 Let dough rest for 10 minutes.

 • Heat a large skillet over medium heat.

-• While the skillet is heating up, divide the dough into 12 balls.
-On a lightly floured surface, use a pastry roller to roll each ball out into a circle about 8 inches wide.
+• While the skillet is heating up, divide the dough into 12 dough balls.
+On a lightly floured work surface, use a pastry roller to roll each ball out into a circle about 8 inches wide.
+To achieve the perfect shape and size, roll the flattened ball of dough in one direction from the center to the top edge on a floured work surface.
+Turn the dough a quarter turn and roll again from the center to the top.
+Repeat rolling and turning until the tortilla is to the desired size and shape.

-• Add one tortilla at a time to the hot skillet and cook for about 1 minute on each side, until bubbled and slightly browned on both sides.
-NOTE: Carefully wipe flour out of the pan between batches, otherwise it will accumulate in the pan and start to burn.
+• Add one tortilla at a time to the hot skillet and cook for about 1 minute on each side, until bubbled and lightly browned on both sides.
+Carefully wipe flour out of the pan between batches, or it will accumulate in the pan and start to burn.

 Video